Milw0rm: BARC attack

-In the process of the break-in, the multinational group of teenagers – from the United States, United Kingdom and New Zealand – gained access to five megabytes of classified documents pertaining to India's nuclear weapons program.
+On the night of June 3, 1998, the group used a US military .mil machine to break into the LAN of BARC and gained root access.
+The group gained access to five megabytes of confidential emails and documents.
+These emails included correspondence between the center's scientists relating to the development of nuclear weapons.
 Savec0re erased all the data on two servers as a protest against the center's nuclear capabilities.
-To display their security breach publicly, they changed the center's webpage to display a mushroom cloud along with an anti-nuclear message and the phrase "Don't think destruction is cool, coz its not".
+They changed the center's webpage to display a mushroom cloud along with an anti-nuclear message and the phrase "Don't think destruction is cool, coz its not".